 Probably not, at least according to the limited research on the topic.

 A study carried out in 1989 observed eight regular marijuana smokers as they held marijuana smoke in for durations of 0, 10, and 20 seconds.
 The researchers tested a variety of parameters including increased heart rate, increased “high” and impaired memory performance according to each duration and found “there was little evidence that response to marijuana was a function of breath hold duration.”

 This is consistent with the findings of a study performed two years later that examined the effects of marijuna on 10 regular smokers who inhaled for breath hold durations ranging from 0 to 20 seconds.
 The researchers found that the “effects of marijuana on mood were not consistently affected by breath hold duration,” and that prolonged breath holding “does not substantially enhance the effects of inhaled marijuana smoke.”

 Research is one thing though, and anecdotal evidence carries a lot of weight, including among marijuana smokers.
-So why does it feel like holding your breath makes the marijuana stronger?
-This could be simply that you are depriving your brain of oxygen, producing a slight head rush.
-And if you’re smoking marijuana mixed with tobacco, you may also be feeling a slight effect of the nicotine.
+So why does it feel like holding your breath makes the effect stronger?
+This could be simply that you are holding in the small, harmful smoke particles for longer, depriving your brain of oxygen, producing a more of a lightheaded feeling.
+Additionally, if you’re smoking marijuana mixed with tobacco, you will also be feeling the effect of the nicotine.